-Although Shollies are often black and tan like their German Shepherd parent, there is also the possibility of patches of other colours including cream, white, yellow, sable, blue and brown.
-These variations often result in a dog that is tricolour with facial markings.
+Although Shollies are often black and tan like their German Shepherd parent, there is also the possibility of patches of other colors, including cream, white, yellow, sable, blue, and brown.
+These variations often result in a dog that is tricolor with facial markings.

-With two such intelligent parent breeds, it stands to reason that the Shollie is a very smart dog.
-Energetic, driven and industrious the German Shepherd Border Collie mix is enthusiastic, affectionate and playful.
+With two such intelligent parent dog breeds, it stands to reason that the German Shepherd Collie mix is a very smart dog.
+Energetic, driven, and industrious, the German Shepherd Border Collie mix is enthusiastic, affectionate, and playful.

-As herding is in their nature, care in a family home with very small children is needed.
+As herding is in their nature, care in a family home with tiny children is needed.
 The Border Collie has been known to nip stubborn sheep to get them moving, and this trait can be carried over to the Shollie and its family.

 German shepherd Border collie mix at its best Affectionate, loyal, obedient and ready for any adventure whether physical or mental

 With a naturally high prey drive and love of exercise, early training is essential for the collie shepherd mix, especially a good recall that will prevent problems when out and about.

-Loyal and willing to please the Shollie can none the less get attached strongly to one family member.
-With the German Shepherd’s desire to protect it’s essential that everyone develop a healthy relationship with the Shollie.
-This socialisation will ensure a well-rounded dog that is a productive and happy member of the family.
+Loyal and willing to please the Shollie can nonetheless get attached strongly to one family member.
+With the German Shepherd’s desire to protect, everyone must develop a healthy relationship with the Shollie.
+This socialization will ensure a well-rounded dog that is a productive and happy family member.

 The Shollie has a love of learning that’s second to none.
-If you choose to open your home to the German Shepherd Border Collie mix, it’s vital you meet both the physical and mental needs of the dog.
+If you choose to open your home to the German Shepherd Border Collie mix, you must meet both the physical and mental needs of the dog.

 German shepherd Border collie mix at its worse A highly driven dog that bores easily is destructive, overprotective and anxious